-Budgeted cost: £9019
+Budgeted cost: £ 19819

-Activity Evidence that supports this approach Challenge number(s) addressed Use of Nuffield Early Language Intervention (NELI) to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
-This will be delivered by two trained teaching assistants.
-NELI: There is a robust evidence base behind this intervention and it received a "5 out of 5 on the EEF padlock scale."
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a DfE validated Systematic Synthetic Phonics programme which includes a structured, strong and consistent approach to supporting children who need extra support (Keep Up).
+Partially funded from Pupil Premium.
+EEF Toolkit - Phonics (+5 months): "Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds."
+'Addressing Educational Disadvantage in Schools and Colleges: The Essex Way' edited by Marc Rowland: "Early intervention and targeted support for the children who need it most will lay the foundations that they need to be ready for school, and high-quality Early Years provision is a key contributor to this." p.62 "The effect of strategies and interventions tend to be greater when adopted in the early years." p.62 1 Increased level of skilled support staff across KS1 to ensure that disadvantaged pupils receive targeted support to access the curriculum.
+Interventions include: "Providing feedback is a well-evidenced and has a high impact on learning outcomes.
+Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve."
+EEF Toolkit - Collaborative Learning Approach (+5 months): "There is some evidence that collaborative learning approaches may benefit those with low prior attainment by providing opportunities for pupils to work with peers to articulate their thinking, share knowledge and skills and address misconceptions through peer support and discussion."
 EEF Toolkit - Oral Language Interventions (+6months): "Evidence suggests that oral language interventions that explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school, and when they involve active and meaningful use of any new vocabulary."
-'Addressing Educational Disadvantage in Schools and Colleges: The Essex Way' edited by Marc Rowland: "Early intervention and targeted support for the children who need it most will lay the foundations that they need to be ready for school, and high-quality Early Years provision is a key contributor to this." p.62 "The effect of strategies and interventions tend to be greater when adopted in the early years." p.62 1 Increased level of skilled support staff across KS1 to ensure that disadvantaged pupils receive targeted EEF Toolkit - Feedback (+6 months): "Providing feedback is a well-evidenced and has a high impact on learning outcomes.
-Effective feedback tends to focus on the task, subject and self-regulation strategies: it 1, 4 support to access the curriculum. provides specific information on how to improve."
-Interventions include: • 5 Minute Box • Extra reading and homework • Phonics interventions (Keep-Up sessions) • Pre-teaching and post- teaching EEF Toolkit - Collaborative Learning Approach (+5 months): "There is some evidence that collaborative learning approaches may benefit those with low prior attainment by providing opportunities for pupils to work with peers to articulate their thinking, share knowledge and skills and address misconceptions through peer support and discussion."
-EEF Toolkit - Oral Language Interventions (+6months): "Evidence suggests that oral language interventions that explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school, and when they involve active and meaningful use of any new vocabulary."
-EEF Toolkit - Homework (+3 months in primary schools): "Homework clubs can help to overcome these barriers by offering pupils the resources and support needed to undertake homework or revision.
+EEF Toolkit - Homework (+3 months in primary schools): "Homework clubs can help to overcome these barriers by offering pupils the resources and 1, 4 support needed to undertake homework or revision.
 Broader evidence suggests that homework should not be used as a punishment or penalty for poor performance."
 Whilst we do not have a homework club, there is the opportunity for disadvantaged pupils to complete their homework in school time (including extra reading).
 EEF Toolkit - Phonics (+5 months): "Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds."
 EEF Toolkit - Reading Comprehension Strategies (+6 months): "Reading comprehension strategies are high impact on average (+6 months).
 Alongside phonics it is a crucial component of early reading instruction."
 "Lower attaining pupils appear to benefit in particular from the explicit teaching of strategies to comprehend text."

-EEF Toolkit - Teaching Assistant Interventions (+4 months): "well-evidenced teaching assistant interventions can be targeted at pupils that require additional support and can help previously low attaining pupils overcome barriers to learning and 'catch-up' with previously higher attaining pupils." --- --
+EEF Toolkit - Teaching Assistant Interventions (+4 months): "well-evidenced teaching assistant interventions can be targeted at pupils that require additional support and can help previously low attaining pupils overcome barriers to learning and 'catch-up' with previously higher attaining pupils."